Address209 Madison St.

 Mon – Fri : 5:30am-10:00pm

 Guest Fees for TJC patients only$10/adult (must be 21 years of age or older)

 Child Care: Childcare is offered to TJC patients through sport&health.
 M-F: 9am-3pm; 5pm-8pmSaturday: 9am-2pmSunday: 9am-12pm Ages 3 months to 12 years.
 Appointment required for children 15 months and younger.
-Two hour maximum stay. $10/child/visit as a guest or add children to your membership.
+Two-hour maximum stay. $10/child/visit as a guest or add children to your membership.

 Metro Directions: Take the rail system to the Franconia/Springfield stop on the blue line.
 From there, take either the 10B Metrobus towards Hunting Towers and get off at Pendleton St./N. Columbus, or you can take advantage of the Alexandria Transit’s DASH system.
 There are numerous routes that run by our office and any DASH bus operator should be able to direct you on which line and where to get off the bus.
 For more information, go to www.wmata.com.
-The site will provide you with a trip planner to determine how much time you should allow to arrive on time for your appointment.
+The site will provide you with a trip planner to determine how much time you should allow arriving on time for your appointment.